psrvere/learning-rust/Chapter4/notes.md

 ## Reference and Borrowing
 A reference is like a pointer.
 It's an address we can follow to access the data but the data is owned by other variable.
 Unlike pointer, a reference is guaranteed to point to a valid value of a particular type for the life of that reference.

-Reference can be passed with ampersand `let s2 = &s1`. s1 is a refence which has a pointer which points to the pointer of s1 which points to the data in heap.
+Reference can be passed with ampersand `let s2 = &s1`. s2 is a reference which has a pointer which points to the pointer of s1 which points to the data in heap.

 The opposite of referencing is dereferencing which is accomplished with dereferencing operator `*`